 Canadian Oil Sands

 At its peak, 19,800 total wells were drilled comprising of 11,603 Natural Gas wells and 3,366 conventional oil wells.
-From those reserves, Alberta was able to produce 543,000 barrels per day (bpd) of conventional oil, 518,000 bpd of minerals through surface mining, 1.84 million bpd of crude oil, and 13.2 billion cubic feet per day of natural gas in 2006.
-After all production was concluded for 2006, the province still reported reserves of approximately 1,664 million barrels of conventional oil and 40.2 trillion cubic feet of natural gas.
-Alberta's petroleum industry has been able to generate 79.6 billion dollars through oil and gas byproducts.
-The province exports 1.26 million bpd of crude oil and 8.6 billion cubic feet per day of natural gas, and residential and commercial consumption is at 286,000 bpd of crude oil and 2.2 billion cubic feet per day of natural gas.
+From those reserves, Alberta was able to produce 543,000 barrels per day (bpd) of conventional oil, 518,000 bpd of minerals through surface mining, 1.98 million bpd of crude oil, and 13.2 billion cubic feet per day of natural gas.
+Alberta’s petroleum industry has been able to generate in the neighborhood of $80 billion dollars through oil and gas byproducts.

 Oil Sands Jobs

 The oil sands workforce is comprised of thousands of international workers.
-Estimates say that 44 percent of oil sands employees are from outside the providence, and almost one third of the Gross Domestic Product that is impacted from wages generated from the oil sands are for locations outside of Alberta.
-As explorations continue to make the oil sands more accessible, oil sands jobs will only increase.
+Estimates say that more than 42 percent of oil sands employees are from outside the providence, and almost one third of the Gross Domestic Product that is impacted from wages generated from the oil sands are for locations outside of Alberta.
+Employers are recruiting continuously in Canada and beyond.

 Oil Sands Production Facts